Idealised 2-D viscoelastic loading problem in a square box¶

 )

-to calculate the incremental displacement and pressure fields.
-This
+incremental displacement and pressure fields.
+This will update the

-will update the displacement at the surface and stress values accounting for the time dependent
+displacement at the surface and stress values accounting for the time

 for timestep in range(max_timesteps):